Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Related Work

 \section{Related Work}

 \textbf{Static Analysis.} Static analysis aims to find bugs in code without executing it \cite{staticviolations, principles}, by checking the code of a program~\cite{fie,wap,dekant,leopard}.
-Usually, static analysers build a model of the code through lexers to break the code into tokens \cite{wap, rips}, parsers to generate code representation structures~\cite{ferrante, wap} that the analyzer will traverse to execute a set of rules about something it intends to find and a knowledge base that contains the data that characterize what it will look for in the code (e.g., vulnerabilities).
-Data flow analysis is the most used method to traverse these structures, and taint analysis is the more common technique used to discover bugs and extract the associated data flows \cite{wap,leopard,last}.
-Pixy \cite{pixy}, PHPCorrector \cite{Morgado:20}, RIPS \cite{rips}, and WAP \cite{wap} use this analysis to verify PHP code, efficiently detect sources and sinks, and analyze the data flow in the program through intra and inter-procedural techniques, resulting in accurate results.
-These tools must access the source code in plaintext, in contrast with \name, and hence do not provide code privacy.
+Usually, static analysers build a model of the code through lexers to break the code into tokens \cite{wap, rips}, parsers to generate code representation structures~\cite{ferrante, wap} that the analyser will traverse to execute a set of rules about something it intends to find and a knowledge base that contains the data that characterise what it will look for in the code (e.g., vulnerabilities).
+Data flow analysis is the most used method to traverse these structures, and taint analysis is the most common technique used to discover bugs and extract the associated data flows \cite{wap,leopard,last}.
+Pixy \cite{pixy}, PHPCorrector \cite{Morgado:20}, RIPS \cite{rips}, and WAP \cite{wap} use this analysis to verify PHP code, efficiently detect sources and sinks, and analyse the data flow in the program through intra and inter-procedural techniques, resulting in accurate results.
+These tools must access the source code in cleartext, unlike \name, and therefore do not provide code privacy.